 Read Next: The Best Bar Sets

-“I just discovered Crew Bottle Company,” explains Chelsea Napper, the bar director at Yūgen in Chicago.
+“I just discovered Crew (Supply Co.),” explains Chelsea Napper, the bar director at Yūgen in Chicago.
 “The bottles have the ability to have the bottoms screwed off for easy cleaning, easy infusions, and I love the reusability mostly.”
 Crew Bottles’ reusable bottles are excellent for storing citrus juice and homemade syrups, either in a professional bar setting or at home.

 Dishwasher-friendly, the bottles screw apart for super-easy cleaning at the end of the night.
 A textured polymer base (that comes in a full range of colors) protects the glass from tough surfaces and increases durability and resilience, particularly in extreme temperatures like chilly fridges or hot dishwashers.
 “They’re perfect for home bars to create a few syrups or shrubs for all of your favorite cocktails,” says Napper.